Toxic Links

 • To do this, you just need to create a .txt file with a list of the domains or subdomains that you want to disavow.

-• You then upload it to the Google Search Console disavow links tool.
-You can find detailed instructions on Googleā€™s Webmaster support pages.
+You then upload the disavow file to the Google Search Console disavow links tool.
+You can find detailed instructions on Google Search Console’s support pages.

-Hereā€™s How to Avoid Bad Backlinks
+How to Avoid Bad Backlinks

-Youā€™ve seen in this article that the majority of bad backlinks are those that are easy for anyone to generate.
-And some of these bad backlinks are only actually a problem when used excessively.
+As you’ve seen in this article, the majority of bad backlinks are those that are easy for anyone to generate, and some of these bad backlinks only actually become a problem when used excessively.

 This means avoiding bad backlinks when building them yourself is as simple as following these steps:

-• Assessing whether the backlink may be from a PBN or link farm.
+✅ Assess whether the backlink may be from a PBN or link farm.

-The other problem occurs if you use a third-party service or freelancer to generate links for you.
-In this case, you're putting your trust in them to create high quality (or low quality) links on your behalf.
-This is why you need to understand how to identify a bad backlink and challenge them if necessary.
+Related problems might arise if you use a third-party service or freelancer to generate links for you.
+In this case, you're putting your trust in them to create high-quality (or low-quality) links on your behalf.

 You can find out more about how to outsource link building in this article.

-Or Let Us Build High-Quality Links for You šŸš€
+Or Let Us Build High-Quality Links for You 🚀

 At LinkBuilder, we have a proven track record of building high-quality links for ambitious brands.
-You can find out more about our results on our case studies page, or get in touch to see how we can help.
+You can find out more about our results on our case studies page or get in touch to see how we can help.